przybylee/Fractal_Landscapes/README.md

 # Fractal_Landscapes
-We can approximate the persistence landscape of the Cantor Set
+We can approximate the persistence landscape of the Cantor set.